duythien/blog/README.md

 Element in project
 ------------------
-I use (Acl, Auth, Security) in vokuro project https://github.com/phalcon/vokuro I use editor CKeditor in post content, prettify highlight http://code.google.com/p/google-code-prettify/
+I use (Acl, Auth, Security) in vokuro project https://github.com/phalcon/vokuro I use editor Markdown in post content,

 I use bootrsap 2.3.2 frontend and backend
 How to use project: